Liebster Immanuel, Herzog der Frommen, BWV 123: 1

 In the opening chorus, "Liebster Immanuel, Herzog der Frommen, du, meiner Seelen Heil, komm, komm nur bald" (Dearest Emmanuel, ruler of the righteous, You, salvation of my soul, come, come soon), Bach uses the beginning of the chorale melody as an instrumental motif, first in a long introduction, then as a counterpoint to the voices.
-The instruments, paired transversos, oboes and violins, play the material alterning.
+The instruments, paired transversos, oboes and violins, play the material alternately.
 The soprano sings the cantus firmus in long notes.
 The lower voices are set mostly in homophony, which is unusual in the chorale cantata cycle.
 Two exceptions intensify certain passages; the call "Komme nur bald" (come soon) is rendered by many calls in the lower voices, and the text of the final line is first sung by the bass to the melody of the first line, which alto and tenor then imitate while the soprano sings the text to the chorale melody of the last line, achieving a connection of beginning and end of the movement.
 The prominent woodwinds, two flutes and two oboes d'amore, and the 9/8 time create a pastoral mood.
 Albert Schweitzer said of this chorus that the cantata Liebster Immanuel "is one of those that one cannot forget, so simple are the harmonies and indefinable their charm.